astridx/meinblog/content/posts/joomla/0vorwort.en.md

 You want to use icons but don't want to add your own library.

 Use the free icons from [fontawesome.com/icons](https://fontawesome.com/icons) in the frontend and backend.
 At least if you use the standard templates _Cassiopeia_ and _Atum_, this will work.
 If your template does not support FontAwesome, you can load the icons yourself via the WebassetManager.
 In Joomla they are delivered with the template.
-Marking them as [dependency](https://github.com/joomla/joomla-cms/blob/75ef0b10ee31a768d279f04e5278bafee3b23a78/templates/cassiopeia/joomla.asset.json#L14)[^https://github.com/joomla/joomla-cms/blob/75ef0b10ee31a768d279f04e5278bafee3b23a78/ templates/cassiopeia/joomla.asset.json#l14] is sufficient.
+Marking them as [dependency](https://github.com/joomla/joomla-cms/blob/75ef0b10ee31a768d279f04e5278bafee3b23a78/templates/cassiopeia/joomla.asset.json#L14)[^ is sufficient.

+> Attention: In Joomla Core files, you cannot simply copy them, be templates/cassiopeia/joomla.asset.json#l14] is sufficient.

 > Attention: In Joomla Core files, you cannot simply copy them, because Joomla puts an `icon-` in front of them.
 This is then converted [here](https://github.com/joomla/joomla-cms/blob/9b0a9f7d638af9f1eba55239dbebfebf64848cf2/build/media_source/system/scss/_icomoon.scss#L452) for Fontawesome.
 In this way, only the icons intended for mapping in this file will work.